robinrowe/zxing-cpp/README.md

 # ZXing C++ Port

+ZXing is great at reading barcodes and QR codes.
+It is a library and has two console programs.
+Portable to Linux, Windows and MacOS.
+If you want a GUI, there's an example that comes with Qt.'

+./build/Release/zxing-cv.exe
+./build/Release/zxing.exe

+## Building using CMake

+    mkdir build
+    cd build
+	cmake .. -A x64 -DCMAKE_PREFIX_PATH=/code/opencv/build

+Linux

+    make

+Windows

+	msbuild zxing.sln /property:Configuration=Release [Windows]

+Or, load into VisualStudio.
+Built with VS 2017.

+Switch between build modes by specifying:

+  -DCMAKE_BUILD_TYPE=Debug or
+  -DCMAKE_BUILD_TYPE=Release

+## OpenCV integration

+When build on a system where opencv is installed the open cv bridge classes and executable will be built too.

+## History

-This project forked from [ZXing-cpp](https://github.com/glassechidna/zxing-cpp) because it seems it is no longer maintained.
+This project forked from [ZXing-cpp](https://github.com/glassechidna/zxing-cpp) because it seems it is no longer maintained there.

 [![Build Status](https://travis-ci.org/glassechidna/zxing-cpp.svg?branch=master)](https://travis-ci.org/glassechidna/zxing-cpp)